 Julian says in New Zealand the beekeeping industry is contributing $5.1 billion of GDP – a figure that’s climbing every year.
 Besides exporting many varieties of honey, we also export bee products like medicines, produce wax, breed new colonies and queens – which “is a pretty big business.”
 Some companies even package one-kilo boxes of bees and export them to the likes of Canada and the US for their pollination – the list goes on.
 There are many opportunities for his work and the future looks bright.

 By 2020, testing his technologies on a commercial scale was well underway.
 For this, he hand-picked a couple of big companies to work with – Forest and Bees in Taranaki and Natural New Zealand in Christchurch.
-Importantly, they are able to use and give feedback on the technology without requiring constant support and input from him.
+Importantly, they will eventually be able to use and give feedback on the technology without requiring constant support and input from him.

 With Forest and Bees, Julian says the software means they can track everything throughout the season.
 “We split the company into three separate beekeeping units to run the software as a test.
 We were able to collect good data and our results were so clear.
-The beekeepers had been visiting the hives more often, because they were held accountable for collecting the information.
+The beekeepers had been visiting the hives more often because they were held accountable for collecting the information.
 The group of hives with the software performed so, so, much better than the others.”
-Julian is able to support strategic decisions with this new, really clear, hive.
+Julian is able to support strategic decisions with this new, really clear, hive level data.

 Getting insight where there was no insight before … there’s so much that changes when you all of a sudden know what’s going on.